jinantonic/EAD-Lab-4/README.md

 </br>

 ![Sketch](images/radio1.png)
-When the radio button is clicked, it will display the corresponding search box so that the user can search for the products using any option.
+When the radio button is clicked, it will display the corresponding search box so that the user can search for the products using any filter.

 </br>